 This could not be more true for me, and in everything I do with my business.

 I’m a huge advocate of never starting a business in an industry I haven’t operated in, and never serving customers I’m not already very familiar with.
 It’s part of my personal system for launching a successful business.
 Thus, nurturing my core strengths and focusing on doing only what I do best (for the people I can best serve) has become crucial to my success.

 Should You Improve Upon Your Weaknesses?

 I feel very strongly that unless your weaknesses will truly cripple your business goals, you should do everything in your power to avoid business opportunities and roles where you’d be forced to use them at all.
 Sometimes it’s inevitable that you’ll need to do things you’re not good at, and that’s fine.
 However, you should strive to limit that exposure whenever possible.

-When a business of mine requires doing activities that aren't within my core strengths, I've found it best to either actively turn down that work or outsource those weaknesses to others who can help complement me.
+When new opportunities come my way as a freelance content marketer, if they require doing activities that aren’t within my core strengths—if they’re not around building and executing on a content marketing strategy—I’ve found it best to either actively turn down that work or outsource those weaknesses to others who can help complement me.

 Here’s my reasoning.
 Time is infinitely more valuable than money to me.

 Would you rather spend your time driving business growth by using the strengths you’re already skilled at, or should you spend your limited personal time learning a new skill that’s currently outside of your wheelhouse?
 There are times when taking a pit stop to pick up a new skill, like learning how to code, can be very worthwhile (or essential), but only if your goal is to develop that skill into a core strength for the years to come.

 8 Steps to Discover Your Strengths as an Entrepreneur

 Others (like me) are great at telling stories and simplifying complex ideas.